-For guest devices Keenetic provides a separate Wi-fi network.
-Users connected to this network can only access Internet, but can not connect local network resources.
-This alows to secure the local network, when you provide Internet access for third-party users.
-For example, your friends came to you with their mobile devices (smartphones, tablets) and asked you to temporarily provide Internet access for them.
-However, your local network contains valuable information that can become a victim for viruses contained on your friends' devices.
-To avoid your local information damage you can offer them to use Guest Wi-fi network.
+Keenetic routers provide a separate Wi-Fi network for guest devices.
+Users connected to this network can only access the Internet but can not connect to local network resources.
+This allows securing the local network when you provide Internet access for third-party users.
+For example, your friends came to your place with their mobile devices (smartphones, tablets) and asked you to provide Internet access for them temporarily.
+However, your local network contains valuable information that can become a victim of viruses contained on your friends' devices.
+To avoid your information damage, you can offer them to use a guest Wi-Fi network.

-This example will show how to configure the guest network for the 2.4 GHz band, but on the dual band routers the guest network for the 5 GHz band also might be configured.
-Settings of the 5 GHz Wi-Fi network are the same to the settings of 2.4 GHz Wi-Fi network.
+This example will show how to configure the guest network for the 2.4 GHz band, but it is also possible to set up the guest network on the 5 GHz band on the dual-band routers.
+The settings of the 5 GHz Wi-Fi network are the same as the 2.4 GHz Wi-Fi network settings.

-To turn on the Guest network please go to the 'Guest network' page.
-To enable the Guest network, set the switch to Enabled state.
+To turn on the guest network, please go to the 'Guest segment' page.
+To enable the guest network, set the switch to the 'Enabled' state.

-The network Name (SSID) field specifies the name of the guest network that will be visible on client devices.
-You can change it by typing new name in this field.
+The network Name (SSID) field specifies the guest network's name visible on client devices.
+You can change it by typing a new name in this field.

 In the network protection field, you can specify a security algorithm.
 The default value is 'Unprotected'.

 NOTE: Important!
 Using an open (unprotected) network is unsecured.
-PLease use 'WPA2-PSK' algorithm which provides maximum security.
+Please use the 'WPA2-PSK' or 'WPA3-PSK' algorithm, which provides maximum security.

-Local IP address of router in guest segment displayed in 'IP address' field.
+The local IP address of the router in the Guest segment is displayed in the 'IP address' field.

-The 'Starting address of the pool' is the IP address from which the guest network clients will start receiving IP addresses.
+The 'Starting address of the pool' is the IP address from which the guest network clients will receive IP addresses.

 'Address pool size' – default value is 20.
 This means that the router allocates a maximum of 20 connections to the guest network (with IP addresses from 10.1.30.33 to 10.1.30.53).